 And then you also have internal bleeding at times, autoimmune diseases, and a lot of infections, I think, potentially due to some of the bioplastics and materials that are being used in mesh.”

-FAQs About Hernia Mesh Settlements and Verdicts
+Frequently Asked Questions About Hernia Mesh Settlements

 Please seek the advice of a medical professional before making health care decisions.
+Thoughts and opinions expressed in personal stories are strictly anecdotal and should not be taken as medical information or advice.

 We appreciate your feedback.
 One of our content team members will be in touch with you soon.